Why should I participate in the undergraduate research program?

 Why haven’t I heard of this program before?
 Is it reliable?

-It’s new in 2019!
-And yes, it’s reliable—if you get accepted to a conference, you’ll get the support from the Lamb School.
+It’s only been around since 2019!
+And yes, it’s reliable—if you get accepted to a conference, you’ll get support from the Lamb School.

 When should I submit a research paper?